 The Radar Chart in QlikView is very useful to visualize the numeric data.
-We can call the QlikView Radar Charts as the Line Charts where X-axis values wrapped in 360 degrees.
+We can call the QlikView Radar Charts as the Line Charts where X-axis values are wrapped in 360 degrees.

 Create a Radar Chart in QlikView